-Having the right converter with you makes connecting to electrical connections, smooth sailing
+Having the right converter with you makes connecting to RV electrical connections smooth sailing

-It turns out that I didn’t have any article like this on good ole RV52.com so this article is really just an article to help people identify by site the different receptacles you can plug into with your RV.
+It turns out that I didn't have any article describing RV electrical connections on good ole RV52.com so this article is really just an article to help people identify by site the different receptacles you can plug into with your RV.

 Before reading this article I have some background articles that will help you to understand electricity better :